StephanAkkerman/minecraft-server-guide/README.md

   - _press enter_ (use default)
 - Database username (pterodactyl)
   - _press enter_
-- Password (press enter to use randomly generated password)
+- Password (press enter to use a randomly generated password)
   - Just use a password that you can easily remember
 - Select timezone
   - You can find your timezone on [this website](https://www.php.net/manual/en/timezones.php)
 - Provide the email address that will be used to configure Let's Encrypt and Pterodactyl
   - Fill in your email
 - Email address for the initial admin account
-  - Use the same email (can be differrent)
+  - Use the same email (can be different)
 - Username
   - `admin`
 - Fill in your first and last name